neo4jrb/activegraph/docs/Configuration.rst

   **skip_migration_check**
     **Default:** ``false``

-    Prevents the ``neo4j`` gem from raising ``Neo4j::PendingMigrationError`` in web requests when migrations haven't been run.
+    Prevents the ``neo4j`` gem from raising ``ActiveGraph::PendingMigrationError`` in web requests when migrations haven't been run.
 For environments (like testing) where you need to use the ``neo4j:schema:load`` rake task to build the database instead of migrations.
 Automatically set to ``true`` in Rails test environments by default

   .. _configuration-class_name_property: